 At the end of La Rambla we find the Placa Del Portal de la Pau, dominated by the Monument a Colom, the monument to Columbus.
 It marks the place where the famous sailor and explorer disembarked on his return from the New World in 1493.
 From this point starts on the right the coastal boulevard Passeig de Colom.
 At No. 22, at the Ranzini Hotel, lived Picasso’s first great love and first wife, the Russian ballerina Olga Khokhlova, whom the painter visited daily.
 Picasso had depicted in one of his paintings the view from the room of his beloved, in which the monument of Columbus is visible.

 The first house where the Picasso family settled

 Next to Passeig de Colom is Passeig de Isabel II.
 On this street, at No. 4 (on the ground floor), was the first house where the Picasso family settled when they came to town.
 On the first parallel road to the sea, in Carrer de Cristina, at No. 3 was the second home of the family.

-Also at No. 1 Passeig de Isabel II is the Llotja building (which today houses Reial Academia Catalana de Belles Arts de Sant Jordi), where Picasso studied and his father was a teacher.
+Also at No. 1 Passeig de Isabel II is the Llotja building (which today houses Reial Academia Catalana de Belles Arts de Sant Jordi).
+Here Picasso studied and his father was a teacher.
 A few streets from here is Carrer la Plata, where Picasso’s first studio was rented by his father, when he was 14 years old.
-In this studio he created his first major works (such as Science and Charity).
+In this studio he created his first major works (such as Science and Charity.

-During a visit to Barcelona look around for the traces of the famous painter and discover the places that played an important role in his artistic maturity.
+During a visit to Barcelona look around for the traces of the famous painter.
+Discover the places that played an important role in his artistic maturity.

 If you would like to read more article about art, you can also look at Voyagers Voice Magazines